sarmbruster/neo4j-querykiller/README.md

 =================

 This project's goal is to provide a convenient way to terminate individual cypher queries running on a Neo4j server.
-It is delivered in two subprojects:

-1. community
-Licensed GPL

-1. enterprise
-Licensed AGPL

 Installation
 ------------